In Need of A Child Custody Lawyer in Baton Rouge, LA?

 Our East Baton Rouge Parish family lawyers know that determining where your shared children will live, and who will make decisions about their day-to-day lives are more than important determinations: They are highly emotional, complex, and difficult conversations.

-We can help you understand your legal rights and options to pursue sole custody, joint custody, shared custody, and visitation rights based on your unique family dynamics and circumstances starting with a free case evaluation.
+We can help you understand your legal rights and options to pursue sole custody, joint custody, shared custody, and visitation rights based on your unique family dynamics and circumstances starting with a case evaluation.

 What are the Different Types of Child Custody in Louisiana?